In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 At the end of the 8-week study, only two patients from the tap water group showed signs of observable hair re-growth.
 The group which applied onion juice to their scalps, however, had a stunning 20 participants with observable hair re-growth by week 6.
 That’s 86.9% of the group!

-Can Onion Juice Treat Other Forms of Hair Loss Besides Alopecia Areata?
+Can Onion Juice Treat Other Forms of Alopecia Besides Alopecia Areata?

 The above study was performed on individuals with alopecia areata.